-It is said that a compound called furanocoumarin, that can also be found in Seville (sour) oranges, is responsible for these effects.
-In particular, the furanocoumarins bergapten and dihydroxybergamottin have been studied.
+A compound called furanocoumarin, which can also be found in Seville (sour) oranges, is presumed to be responsible for these effects.
 The mechanism causing this effect is the grapefruit juice’s ability to inhibit cytochrome P-450 3A4 isoenzyme and P-glycoprotein transporters in the intestine and liver.
-Inhibiting the cytochrome P-450 3A4 results in slowing down the gut’s metabolism, consequently increasing the bioavailability of orally administered drugs, by a reduction in the first-pass effect.
-The P-glycoprotein inhibition also leads to increased levels of the drug in the serum, due to efflux action of P-glycoprotein (19).
+The inhibition of cytochrome P-450 3A4 slows down the gut’s metabolism, consequently increasing the bioavailability of orally administered drugs by reducing the first-pass effect.
+P-glycoprotein inhibition also leads to increased levels of the drug in the serum due to the efflux action of P-glycoprotein (20).
 Therefore, grapefruit juice boosts the effects of certain medications by increasing bioavailability, which can pose a serious risk to patients taking the drugs.
-For these patients it is advised to switch from grapefruit juice to orange juice.
+For these patients, it is advised to switch from grapefruit juice to orange juice.

-A commonly used drug that grapefruit juice has a boosting effect on is called Sildenafil, also known as Viagra.
-Men who take Viagra have to be cautious of their grapefruit juice consumption as it can lead to symptoms, such as headaches, flushing and low blood pressure (20).
+A commonly used drug that grapefruit juice has a boosting effect on is Sildenafil, also known as Viagra.
+Men who take Viagra have to be cautious of their grapefruit juice consumption as it can lead to symptoms such as headaches, flushing, and low blood pressure (21).

 Comparison summary table

 |Rich in minerals|